Repair Cafe

-October 7, 2023 9:00-12:00 at The Point at Otterbein Unversity
+9:00am-12:00pm at The Point at Otterbein Unversity

 Press Release...

-Westerville starts its own Repair Café
+Westerville continues its own Repair Café

 Repair Café is also meant to put neighbors in touch with each other in a new way.
 And to discover that a lot of know-how and practical skills can be found close to home.
 Bethany: "If you repair a bike, a lamp or a shirt together with a fellow community member, it helps create a stronger sense of community and connection..
-Making repairs also empowers people to be more mindful of what they keep and what they throw away."
+It also empowers people to be more mindful of what they keep and what they throw away."

 Paul points out that a repair minimizes waste, typically doubling or tripling the life of an object.
 "We want to encourage a conservation & repair mindset from start to finish.
 Buy durable items, then keep them going for as long as we can."